-In the United States, there are numerous federal and state privacy and data security laws and regulations governing the collection, use, disclosure and protection of personal information, including federal and state health information privacy laws, federal and state security breach notification laws and federal and state consumer protection laws.
+In the United States, there are numerous federal and state privacy and data security laws and regulations governing the collection, use, disclosure and protection of personal information, including federal and state health information privacy laws, federal and state cybersecurity incident notification laws and federal and state consumer protection laws.
 Each of these laws is subject to varying interpretations and constantly evolving.
-By way of example, HIPAA imposes privacy and security requirements and breach reporting obligations with respect to individually identifiable health information upon "covered entities" (health plans, health care clearinghouses and certain health care providers), and their respective business associates, individuals or entities that create, received, maintain or transmit protected health information to the U.S. Department of Health and Human Services (HHS), affected individuals and if the breach is large enough, the media.
+By way of example, HIPAA imposes privacy and security requirements and breach reporting obligations with respect to individually identifiable health information upon "covered entities" (health plans, health care clearinghouses and certain health care providers), and their respective business associates, individuals or entities that create, received, maintain or transmit protected health information in connection with providing a service for or on behalf of a covered entity.
+HIPAA mandates the reporting of certain breaches of health information to the HHS, affected individuals and if the breach is large enough, the media.
 Entities that are found to be in violation of HIPAA may be subject to significant civil, criminal and administrative fines and penalties and/or additional reporting and oversight obligations.
-Even when HIPAA does not apply, failing to take appropriate steps to keep consumers' personal information secure may constitute unfair acts or practices in or affecting commerce in violation of Section 5(a) of the Federal Trade Commission Act (FTCA), 15 U.S.C § 45(a).
-The FTC expects a company's data security measures to be reasonable and appropriate in light of the sensitivity and volume of consumer information it holds, the size and complexity of its business and the cost of available tools to improve security and reduce vulnerabilities.
+Even when HIPAA does not apply, failing to take appropriate steps to keep consumers' personal information secure may constitute unfair acts or practices in or affecting commerce in violation of Section 5(a) of the Federal Trade Commission Act ("FTCA"), 15 U.S.C § 45(a).
+The Federal Trade Commission expects a company's data security measures to be reasonable and appropriate in light of the sensitivity and volume of consumer information it holds, the size and complexity of its business and the cost of available tools to improve security and reduce vulnerabilities.
 Individually identifiable health information is considered sensitive data that merits stronger safeguards.

 In addition, certain state laws govern the privacy and security of health information in certain circumstances, some of which are more stringent than HIPAA and many of which differ from each other in significant ways and may not have the same effect, thus complicating compliance efforts.
-By way of example, the California Consumer Privacy Act (CCPA), which went into effect on January 1, 2020, gives California residents expanded rights to access and delete their personal information, opt out of certain personal information sharing, and receive detailed information about how their personal information is used.
-The CCPA provides for civil penalties for violations, as well as a private right of action for data breaches that is expected to increase data breach litigation.
-The CCPA may increase our compliance costs and potential liability.
-Some observers have noted that the CCPA could mark the beginning of a trend toward more stringent privacy legislation in the United States, which could increase our potential liability and adversely affect our business.
+By way of example, the California Consumer Privacy Act ("CCPA"), which went into effect on January 1, 2020, established a comprehensive privacy framework for covered businesses by creating an expanded definition of personal information, establishing new data privacy rights for consumers in the State of California, and imposing special rules on the collection of consumer data from minors.
+The CCPA also provided for civil penalties for violations of the act, as well as a private right of action for data breaches, which is expected to increase the risk of future data breach litigation.

-Further, a new California ballot initiative, the California Privacy Rights Act (CPRA), was passed by California voters on November 3, 2020.
-The CPRA which became effective on January 1, 2023 creates additional obligations with respect to processing and storing personal information.
-Additionally, some observers have noted that the CCPA and CPRA could mark the beginning of a trend toward more stringent privacy legislation in the U.S., which could increase our potential liability and adversely affect our business.
-Already, in the United States, we have witnessed significant developments at the state level.
-For example, on March 2, 2021, Virginia enacted the Consumer Data Protection Act (CDPA), which became effective on January 1, 2023 and, on July 8, 2021, Colorado's governor signed the Colorado Privacy Act (CPA), into law.
-This law will become effective on July 1, 2023.
-Moreover, on March 24, 2022, Utah's governor signed the Utah Consumer Privacy Act (UCPA), into law.
-The UCPA will take effect on December 31, 2023.
-Most recently, on April 28, 2022, the Connecticut state legislature passed "An Act Concerning Personal Data Privacy and Online Monitoring".
-Once signed, the Connecticut Act will take effect on July 1, 2023.
-While the new state laws incorporate many similar concepts, there are also several key differences in the scope, application, and enforcement of the law that will change the operational practices of regulated businesses.
-The new laws will, among other things, impact how regulated businesses collect and process personal sensitive data, conduct data protection assessments, transfer personal data to affiliates, and respond to consumer rights requests.
+Further, a ballot initiative, the California Privacy Rights Act ("CPRA"), was passed by California voters on November 3, 2020 and as of January 1, 2023 has imposed additional obligations on companies covered by the legislation.
+The CPRA significantly modified the CCPA, including by creating additional obligations with respect to the processing and storing of personal information and by expanding consumers' rights with respect to certain sensitive information.

+The CCPA and CPRA mark the beginning of a trend toward more stringent privacy legislation in the U.S. While these comprehensive consumer state privacy laws incorporate many similar concepts as the CCPA, there are also several key differences in the scope, application, and enforcement of these laws that will change the operational practices of regulated businesses.
+These comprehensive privacy laws will, among other things, impact how regulated businesses collect and process personal sensitive data, conduct data protection assessments, transfer personal data to affiliates, and respond to consumer rights requests.